- Titled Professor (2020)

 Watt has been acknowledged by many for his pedagogical excellence with multiple teaching awards, as well as individual accolades from students.
 His ease of explaining difficult material, yet engaging a large group of students or colleagues, has made him a sought after committee chair, member, and lecturer throughout the country during his many years in academia.

-Watt has been recognized numerous times for his service and scholarly involvement at Indiana University, as well as throughout the country.
-He has served as President, Midwest Modern Language Association, 1999-2000; Executive Committee, American Conference for Irish Studies, 1999-2001; and has been the recipient of the National Endowment for the Humanities (NEH) Collaborative Research Fellowship, 1999; NEH Fellowship (1998-99); and Howard Fellow (Brown University), 1992-93.
+Watt has been recognized numerous times for his service and scholarly involvement at Indiana University, particularly as an Associate Dean in the College of Arts and Sciences for some eight years, as well as throughout the country.
+He serves on the editorial boards of such journals as the Irish University Review (University College Dublin) and The Harold Pinter Review, and is a referee for book manuscripts at major academic presses.
+He has served as President, Midwest Modern Language Association, 1999-2000; on the MLA Delegate Assembly, 1998-2000; and on the Executive Committee, American Conference for Irish Studies, 1999-2001.
+He has been the recipient of the Dorot Foundation Postdoctoral Research Fellowship in Jewish Studies at the Ransom Humanities Center, The University of Texas-Austin (2010); the National Endowment for the Humanities (NEH) Collaborative Research Fellowship, 1999; an NEH Fellowship (1998-99); and a fellowship from the George A. and Eliza Gardner Howard Foundation, Brown University, 1992-93.